robstave/angular2-training/session-two/page1.md

 From personal experience, I found the lack of type checking in Javascript a bit unsettling at first.
 Java has it, and the previous language I used at Nortel (Protel) was so strongly typed that if you gave three engineers the same task...they would probably write the exact same code.
-It really does help prevent bugs in your code.
-Both by catching it as you are writing it in you IDE but also just in general readability.
+Strong typing (enforced by a capable IDE) really does help prevent bugs in your code by enforcing interfaces/types.

-But, the nice thing is it is like the cub scouts.
-You can dress the full part, but you can also go to meetings in just the shirt and hat, or just the hat.

 ## Basic types